milanbojovic/fractal-drawer/README.md

-# README #

-JAVA FX GUI APPLICATION FOR DRAWING FRACTAL SHAPES
+# JavaFX GUI Application for drawing FRACTALS

 This README would normally document whatever steps are necessary to get your application up and running.